PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ## Safety-Gymnasium

-We highly recommend using `safety-gymnasium` to run the following experiments.
+We highly recommend using **Safety-Gymnasium** to run the following experiments.
 To install, in a linux machine, type:

 ```bash
 pip install safety_gymnasium